The best things to do in Jaco Costa Rica are just one read away. Plan your Jaco activities ahead of time to make the most out of your vacation.

 Do it for yourself – or at least for the stories which you will tell back home!

 If you do not mind leaving Jaco’s confines, you can also consider exploring the Bijagual waterfall.
-This tourist destination is just 20 minutes away from the north of Jaco and is popular to visitors because of its majestic height.
+This tourist destination is just 20 minutes away from the north of Jaco and is popular with visitors because of its majestic height.

 Towering at 600 feet, the Bijagual waterfall is a relatively easy trek.
 There is a handmade two-kilometer trail leading you to the waters.